learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 ![](screencast-plugin-hello-world.gif)

+Plugins are described [here](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) in the Kubernetes documentation.

-It is extremely easy to add plugins to `kubectl` and it can be explained in a single sentence:
+It is very easy to install kubectl plugins, and it can be explained in a single sentence (there are some further minor details to this, which are explained later):

-*Any executable with a name of `kubectl-<name>` (where `<name>` is any string) in any directory of your `PATH` is detected by `kubectl` as a plugin and made available as `kubectl <name>`.*
+*Any executable named `kubectl-<name>` (where `<name>` is any string) in any directory of your `PATH` is detected by `kubectl` as a plugin and made available as `kubectl <name>`.*

+The executable can be of any type: a shell script, a compiled C program, a Python script, and so on, there are no requirements.
+There is no interface against which you have to program, no plugin manifest to create, and no registration process.
+The only requirements are that the name of the executable starts with `kubectl-` and that it's located somewhere in your `PATH`.

-For example, to create a hello-world plugin as shown above, all you have to do is the following:
+For example, to create a "Hello World" plugin as shown above, all you have to do is the following:

-- Create an executable file named `kubectl-hello` (don't forget to set its executable flag with `chmod +x`):
+- Create an executable file named `kubectl-hello`, for example as a shell script (don't forget to set its executable flag with `chmod +x`):
     ~~~bash
     #!/bin/bash
     echo "Hello, I'm a kubectl plugin!"
     ~~~
 - Place the file in any directory of your `PATH`

 That's all!
-Now you can invoke the plugin with `kubectl hello`.
+Now you can invoke your plugin with `kubectl hello`.

-The executable can be of any type: a shell script, a compiled C program, a Python script, and so on, there are no requirements.
-There is no interface against which you have to program, no plugin manifest to create, and no registration process.
-The only requirements are that the name of the executable starts with `kubectl-` and that it's located somewhere in your `PATH`.

-What technically happens when you run `kubectl hello` is that `kubectl` executes the corresponding `kubectl-hello` exectuable.
-The exectuable can do anything it wants, it doesn't even have to be related to Kubernetes (as the above example shows).
+What technically happens when you run `kubectl hello` is that `kubectl` executes the corresponding `kubectl-hello` executable.
+The executable can do anything it wants, it doesn't even have to be related to Kubernetes (as the above example shows).

 Any arguments that you pass to a plugin are passed as-is to the executable.
-For example, if you run `kubectl hello -o opt` then the `-o` and `opt` arguments are passed to the `kubectl-hello` executable as if it was invoked with `kubectl-hello -o opt`.
+For example, if you run `kubectl hello -o opt` then the `-o` and `opt` arguments are passed to the `kubectl-hello` executable as the first and second arguments, as if it was invoked with `kubectl-hello -o opt`.
 Furthermore, the plugin executable runs in the same environment as `kubectl`.
 That means, any environment variables that are available to `kubectl`, are also available to the plugin executable.

-There are the following further naming details for plugin executables:
+There are the following further details about kubectl plugins:

-- An exectuable named `kubectl-foo-bar` is made available as `kubectl foo bar`.
+- If the executable is named `kubectl-foo-bar`, it is made available as `kubectl foo bar`.
-    - This allows you to create plugins with apparent sub-commands.
+    - This allows you to create plugins that appear to have sub-commands.
-- An exectuable named `kubectl-foo_bar` (note the underscore) is made available as `kubectl foo_bar` *and* `kubectl foo-bar`.
+- If the executable is named `kubectl-foo_bar` (note the underscore), it is made available as `kubectl foo_bar` *and* `kubectl foo-bar`.
     - This allows you to create plugins with dashes in their name.

-Last, but not least, `kubectl` provides the following command:
+Kubectl provides a single native command that is related to plugins:

 ~~~bash
 kubectl plugin list